 On this page

-It goes without saying that international and national cooperation are essential for the German-Speaking Community.
-On one hand, this is linked to the geographical situation of the German-speaking Community: in the middle of two European regions and at the border of several language areas.
+International and national cooperation are essential for the German-Speaking Community.
+On the one hand, this is linked to the geographical situation of the German-speaking Community: in the middle of two European regions and at the border of several language areas.
 On the other hand, it also has to do with the wide range of competences and the small size of the German-speaking Community.

-To allow young citizens to benefit most of this autonomy, the German-speaking Community cannot be self-centred.
+To allow young citizens to benefit most of this autonomy, the German-speaking Community must not be self-centered.
 It has to look for national and international cooperation in the field of youth policy in order to open up and to maximise its possibilities.

 The German-speaking Community is active in european initiatives and networks such as the new European framework for cooperation in the youth field, the cooperation in the framework of the Greater-Region as well as some bilateral treaties.

-In this context, being part of the Erasmus+ programme and having an own National Agency for this programme is a precious added value for youth policy and young people in the German-speaking Community.
-The entire National Agency for Erasmus+ is managed by the Youth Office (Jugendbüro).
+In this context, being part of the Erasmus+ and the European Solidarity Corps programme and having an own National Agency for these programmes is a precious added value for youth policy and young people in the German-speaking Community.
+The National Agency for Erasmus+ and the European Solidarity Corps is managed by the Youth Office of the German-speaking Community (Jugendbüro der Deutschsprachigen Gemeinschaft).
 The Youth Office also manages several other youth exchange programmes, such as Quebec-Wallonie-Bruxelles (a programme of the French Community) and Bel’J (a joint programme of the three Belgian Communities).

 The German-speaking Community benefits greatly from the cooperation on European youth policy design and has close contacts with its national partners, the partners in the Greater-Region as well as other partner countries.